NVentimiglia/Foundation-Light/README.md

 - **Features**
   - Super light weight, take and use what you need.
+  - Unit tests for everything
-  - Cross compiles to run in Unity3d and DotNetCore.
+  - Cross compiles to run in Unity3d, .net45, and DotNetCore.
   - Injector for dependency lookup.
 Supports transient and singleton.
-  - Generic MessageBroker for relaying global or routed events internal to the app.
+  - MessageBroker for relaying messages globaly or by Object
   - Logging service for tracing out information and errors.
   - Pooling built-in, to lower GC pressure from messages.
+  - Observable framework with highly cached proxy layer for MVVM support
+  - Cross platform threading, timer, timeout, and coroutine helpers (TODO)

 [Injector : Service Locator / Inversion of control module](Injector.md)